Visa policy of Oman

-Visitors to Oman must obtain a visa prior to travel unless they come from one of the visa-exempt countries.
+Visitors to Oman must obtain a visa from one of the Omani diplomatic missions unless they are citizens from one of the visa-exempt countries or citizens eligible for an e-Visa.

-Citizens of member nations of the Gulf Cooperation Council are allowed freedom of movement in Oman, while citizens of Russia can visit without a visa for up to 30 days.
-Nationals of 71 other countries and territories can apply for visas online which are valid for a period of 30 days.
-All visitors must hold a passport valid for 6 months.
+All visitors must hold a passport valid for at least 6 months.

 In an effort to bolster the tourism sector, citizens from 103 countries are allowed to enter the sultanate for up to 14 days without securing a prior visa.